 i.
 Risk Management Plan

 The software project’s schedule and its product’s quality are threatened by a variety of potential risks over the course of the software development life cycle.
 Sommerville (2016) describes the importance of identifying risks, and of developing strategies to avoid, mitigate, and/or implement contingencies to the effects of those risks identified.
 The threat that a risk poses can be measured by its probability (i.e., Low, Medium, or High likelihood), and the severity of its effects (i.e., Catastrophic, Serious, Tolerable, or Insignificant).
 Table 1 below lists potential risks to the success of the project (in descending probability), and proposed avoidance/mitigation/contingency strategies for each.

+e.g.

+Risk 1: A team member is sick

+Mitigation 1: Keep all work accessible for all group members.
+Another team member can carry on the task…

+Risk 2: The source code is lost

+Mitigation 2: Back up the work onto OneDrive. …..

 ii.
-Meeting Schedules
+Meeting Schedules√

 In line with the agile methodology practices and to ensure maximum communication between stakeholders, a series of meetings have been scheduled on a weekly basis.
-The first of these meetings is scheduled for Thursdays and involve all stakeholders including but not limited to:
+The first of these meetings is scheduled for Thursdays and involves all stakeholders including but not limited to:

 The client/s